 SafetyWing is a modern travel insurance company that is certainly leading the way in terms of how travel insurance should work in the future.
 Press on the image below to find out more.

 What to Wear and Pack

-You should also pack water, snacks, lunch, sunglasses, sunscreen and a hat.
+You should also pack a head torch, water, snacks, lunch, sunglasses, sunscreen and a hat.